blueturtleai/gimp-stable-diffusion/README.md

    - **Prompt:** How the generated image should look like.

    - **Seed:** -1 for using a new seed.
 Otherwise transfer a seed of an already generated image.
 You find the seed in an additional layer at the top left.
-If you use a seed, the same image is generated again (same parameters for init strength, steps, etc).
+If you use a seed the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
 A slightly different image will be generated, if the parameters are modified.

    - **Backend root URL:** Insert the ngrok.io URL you copied from the server.
 It has to end by an "/".
 The URL should look like this ```http://*.ngrok.io/```